US rules out summer COVID boosters to focus on fall campaign

 Two omicron subvariants, BA.4 and BA.5, are even more contagious than their predecessors and have pushed new daily cases above 125,000 and hospitalizations to 6,300.
 Those are the highest levels since February, though deaths have remained low at about 360 per day, thanks to widespread immunity and improved treatments against the virus.

-The subvariants are offshoots of the strain that has been responsible for nearly all of the virus spread in the U.S. this year.
+The subvariants are offshoots of the strain responsible for nearly all of the virus spread in the U.S. this year.

 All the COVID-19 vaccines given in the U.S. until now have been based on the original version of the virus that began spreading across the country in early 2020.